Ir3nicuz/EgsEcfEditorApp/Readme.md

 ### Compare and Merge
 The tool is capable of comparing two `.ecf` files, listing the differences and offer several options to update the opposite file partly or completely.

-### Tech Tree Preview
+### Tech Tree Editor
-:wrench: Not implemented yet :wrench:
+The tool is capable of editing the "TechTree" which is based on several properties spreaded over different files and file elements.

 ### Ingame Item Editing
 :wrench: Not implemented yet :wrench: